 “I want what you got Uncle Frank.
 I wanna be you.”

-This movie is a reminder that you are not just living for yourself.
-The decisions you make and the opinions you give do not just belong to you but can influence the people around you.
+This scene is a reminder that you are not just living for yourself.
+The decisions you make and the opinions you give do not only belong to you but can influence the people around you.
 We don’t have to be celebrities or someone great to have influence.
 Somewhere, in our little corner of the world, someone is listening to us and silently taking our advice.
 People are watching you whether you know it or not and whether they speak up about it or not.
 The danger in this is that people will follow your example.
 Sadly, even when you’re wrong if they admire you enough.

 Lesson #2: Follow Your Own Advice